No Orchids for Miss Blandish (film): Production

-Phillips wrote that "It is a matter of record that [the source novel] was heavily indebted to Sanctuary for its plot line."
+Gene D. Phillips of Loyola University of Chicago that "It is a matter of record that [the source novel] was heavily indebted to [William Faulkner's] Sanctuary for its plot line."
+Jack La Rue (Slim) had previously played the similar character of Trigger in the 1933 Sanctuary adaptation The Story of Temple Drake.

 Jane Russell was sought for the leading role.
-The part was eventually played by Linden Travers.
+The part was eventually played by Linden Travers, who had played it in the 1942 West End production of the stage version.

 The film was meant to be the first of eight films shot in Britain that were set in America.
 James Minter was the executive behind the idea.

 Censorship

 The British Board of Film Censors requested that a 45-second kiss be reduced to 20 seconds.
-They also requested a scene be reshot where a character was beaten to death, which cost the producers GBP £3,000.
+They also requested a scene be reshot where a character was beaten to death, which cost the producers £3,000.

 Reception

-The film caused enormous controversy upon its release, because of the high levels of violence that had got past the British film censors.
+The film caused enormous controversy upon its release, because of the high levels of implied violence and rape that were passed by the British film censors.
 Though made with a largely British cast, it was set in New York, with the actors often struggling with their American accents.

 No Orchids for Miss Blandish received strong criticism for its treatment of violence and sexuality.
-Cliff Goodwin says that it was "unanimously dubbed 'the worst film ever made'" by British reviewers.
+Cliff Goodwin says that it was "unanimously dubbed 'the worst film ever made by British reviewers.
 The Monthly Film Bulletin called it "the most sickening exhibition of brutality, perversion, sex and sadism ever to be shown on a cinema screen".
-The Observer reviewer, C.A.
-Lejeune, described the film as "this repellent piece of work" that "scraped up all the droppings of the nastier type of Hollywood movie".
+The Observer reviewer, C. A. Lejeune, described the film as "this repellent piece of work" that "scraped up all the droppings of the nastier type of Hollywood movie".
 The Sunday Express film reviewer called No Orchids for Miss Blandish "the worst film I have ever seen".
-The British film critic Derek Winnert quotes reviewer Dilys Powell as writing that the film should be ‘branded with a "D" certificate for disgusting’.
-The Australian newspaper The Age also gave a harsh review: "No Orchids for Miss Blandish is not only a disgrace to the studio that made it, but it also reflects on the British industry as a whole...the entire production is unpardonable".
+The British film critic Derek Winnert quotes reviewer Dilys Powell as writing that the film should be "branded with a 'D' certificate for disgusting".
+The Australian newspaper The Age also gave a harsh review: "No Orchids for Miss Blandish is not only a disgrace to the studio that made it, but it also reflects on the British industry as a whole ... the entire production is unpardonable".
 The film was also denounced by the Bishop of London, William Wand, and several UK politicians, including Edith Summerskill.
-Despite this condemnation, the film was commercially successful.

 Later critics have been equally dismissive, though for different reasons.
-Leslie Halliwell described No Orchids for Miss Blandish as a "hilariously awful gangster film...one of the worst films ever made".
+Leslie Halliwell described No Orchids for Miss Blandish as a "hilariously awful gangster film ... one of the worst films ever made".
 Leonard Maltin in Leonard Maltin's Classic Movie Guide states No Orchids for Miss Blandish "aspires to be a Hollywood film noir and misses by a mile".

 A number of cinemas refused to show the film.

-The film broke box office records in Britain in territories where it was not banned.
+Despite (or because) of the condemnation, the film was commercially successful and broke box office records in Britain in areas where it was not banned.